VelocityRa/SlyTools/README.md

 Compresses files to the LZSS-derived format that the official game expects for Sly level files.

 ## Templates
-The `templates/` directory contains various [010 Editor](https://www.sweetscape.com/010editor/) templates for game files, in-memory data structures, memory dumps, etc that were developed during reserach.
+The `templates/` directory contains various [010 Editor](https://www.sweetscape.com/010editor/) templates for game files, in-memory data structures, memory dumps, etc that were developed during research.
 This is a dump of everything that I have, some of them might have been superseeded and not useful anymore.

 ## Instructions